Areppa/installScript/README.md

-# Simple arch install script
+# Simple script that install software.

 This script will:
 - Clone dotfiles repository
-- Install pacman pkgs
+- Install `pacman` pkgs
+- Install `AUR` packages using `paru`
 - Install flatpaks

 # Configuration
-All files under the software directory are treated as software lists.
-Packages listed in a flatpak file inside software are installed via Flatpak.
-All other packages in the software directory are installed using Pacman.
+All files in the `software` directory are treated as software lists, with the following exceptions:

+- `flatpak`: installed as Flatpak packages
+- `aur`: installed as AUR packages
+- All other files: installed via Pacman

 # Usage
 ```bash